fatih/vim-go/README.md

 ### Location list navigation

-vim-go makes use of Location lists for the output of `:GoLint`, `:GoMetaLinter` etc.
+All commands support collecting and displaying errors in Vim's location list.

 Quickly navigate through those location lists with `:lne` for next error and `:lp` for the previous.
-You can also bind these to keys for example:
+You can also bind these to keys, for example:

 ```vim
 map <C-n> :lne<CR>